 2. Select the Trigger category.

-4. Click the + icon on the canvas in the first position.
-The Timer block will be added.
+4. Click the + icon on the canvas in the starting (“placeholder”) position.

 • Select the Timer block to configure it: